repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

    queue/broker.

 ..
 Note::
-   RSTUF API and Worker can use an existing Redis or RabbitMQ server in your infrastructure.
+   RSTUF API and Worker can use an existing Redis or RabbitMQ server in the host infrastructure.
    A specific Redis database id or specific RabbitMQ vhost is recommended.

-   Give it a complete address to the ``RSTUF_BROKER_SERVER`` configuration on RSTUF API and Worker.
+  Assign the Redis database id a complete address to the ``RSTUF_BROKER_SERVER`` configuration on RSTUF API and Worker.

    - Example using Redis database id **5**: ``RSTUF_BROKER_SERVER=redis://redis/5``